dpwright/dotfiles/README.markdown

 My [vim.setup](https://github.com/dpwright/vim.setup) project has been added as a submodule to this one, so changes made there should propagate here as well.

+In addition to this, I have a little vim session file stored in .todo/.session.
+I then run "cd ~/.todo; vim -S .session" to get a little vim-based TODO list.

 ## ratpoison

 Ratpoison is my window manager of choice across systems using X-Windows.
 I have